 graduating in 2010.
 A fearless advocate, he is fluent in two languages.

 Arden Deir graduated in law from Queen's University in 2013 after studying Geography and Global Development Studies.
 She went to high school in Singapore where she worked as a lifeguard.
 When she is not helping clients, Arden can be found cooking, boating or hiking with her family.
 Arden assists individuals and small businesses in a range of practice areas including real estate, corporate law, wills and estates, and family law.
-She specializes in out-of-court solutions.
+She specializes in

 The current staff include Rachelle Cooper, office manager, Christianne Serson, litigation assistant, and Paula Delaney, receptionist.
 All three are highly experienced and can not only redirect inquiries but often answer them.